Data modeling is the process of defining data content and structure for a specific purpose.

 The final step in data modeling is creating a dataset or datasets specific to the analytics use case.
 For modern data modeling in a cloud data warehouse, this task is typically done by the data analyst.
 Why?
 It boils down to roles and skills:

 Data analysts may have varying technical skills but prefer to spend more time on what they are good at – analysis – and less on coding data transformation.
 This is where a low-code or no-code data transformation UI becomes essential, eliminating the need for analysts to write complex SQL code and Python-like scripts.

 Use case data modeling and transformation will typically involve:

-The optimal, final form of the data model will be a single flattened data structure – a very large, wide table.
-This, along with materialization, eliminates the need for expensive JOINs to be performed each time a query is performed for the analysis.
+The optimal final form of the data model will be a single flattened data structure – a huge, wide table.
+This, along with materialization, eliminates the need for expensive JOINS to be performed each time a query is performed for the analysis.

 The Datameer SaaS data transformation solution is the industry’s first collaborative, multi-persona data transformation platform integrated into Snowflake.

 It brings together your entire team — data engineers, analytics engineers, analysts, and data scientists — on a single platform to collaboratively transform and model data directly in Snowflake, keeping data secure and using Snowflake’s scalable compute and storage.

 Modern data stacks using cloud data warehouses and ELT processes have created the need for modernized data modeling within the data stack.